Fast Fixes For Every Fault: Slice

 You can hit balls off a tee with this grip drill as part of your warm-up or practice routine, and you can incorporate it into your practice swings on the course.
 Your ultimate goal is to keep the same tension-free feel when you go back to your normal grip.

-DAVID LEADBETTER is ranked No. 3 on Golf Digest's list of America's 50 Greatest Teachers.
+DAVID LEADBETTER is ranked No. 4 on Golf Digest's list of the 50 Best Teachers in America.
 His golf academy is headquartered at ChampionsGate in Florida.